 Some students may have special family circumstances that contribute to their need for financial aid but are not accounted for by the FAFSA process.
 Adjustments can be made to the Expected Family Contribution (EFC) or to the cost of education on an individual student basis through Professional Judgment.
 If your EFC is 0, there is no need to request Professional Judgment.

 Current financial estimates will be substituted for base year income and will not be considered prior to June 1.
-No professional judgments will be processed once classes have ceased for that academic year, or student has ceased attendance.
+No professional judgments will be processed once classes have ceased for that academic year, or the student has ceased attendance.

 The following is a list of circumstances that may be used by a financial aid administrator in the use of Professional Judgment.